Hello Space Cadets, how are you doing today?

 - How have these issues affected your working life?

 - The TBI requires me to write with a team and lots of lists.
-I forget a lot of stuff and a get my words mixed up.
+I forget a lot of stuff and get my words mixed up.
 My mother and wife go behind me, helping me get it into English the non-aphasia world can grasp.
 I won’t bore you with the technical details of the diagnosis (Read: I forget those details too), but it has made the process infinitely more difficult.
 However, through adversity comes triumph and every chapter finished becomes an even bigger reason to celebrate.
-In a nutshell, wow I really like nuts, my issues mean I have to accept help and face the fact that I can no longer be an island.
+In a nutshell, wow I really like nuts, my issues mean that I have to accept help and face the fact that I can no longer be a fortress of solitude.
 Now my process involves a village.

 - Have you had to adapt your writing style in any way to accommodate your mental health issues?
 If so, how?

 - I’ve had to become anal about the use of outlines and detailed notes.
-I maintain a series bible that is almost a novel in its own right as well, my very own Human Legion Universe Encyclopedia.
+I maintain a series bible that is almost a novel in its own right as well, my very own JR’s Encyclopedia of Insanity.
 For you younger ladies and gents, those are books where facts were listed and described.
 They were basically the dictionary of life and history.
 We had them in these buildings called libraries AND sometimes we bought them from poorly dressed door-to-door salespeople.
 I’ve also had to constantly tweak my writing times, so I get my brain when it’s at its best.
 I get about 5 good hours a day; the rest of the time things are too foggy to produce.
-During the funky foggy time I tend to write my blogs and do my daily housewifery chores.
+During the funky foggy time, I tend to write my blogs and conduct housewifery operations.
 When my writing triggers my PTSD issues, I force myself to go for a walk and use my coping skills.
 I’ve learned them at the VA hospitals, where they are hounded into you.
 They’re viewed as the be-all, end-all to therapy by overworked doctors who would prefer to pump you full of pills and push you out the door.

 - Have you made any mistakes along the way, and if so, what have you learned that you could share?